martinthomson/escape-report/draft-thomson-escape-report.md

 Workshop participants recognized the value of web performance for usability, as well as for business metrics like retention and bounce rates.
 Such improvements were seen as a valuable goal, but many participants raised questions about whether the costs were justified.
+What costs were relevant to each participant was a major topic of some discussion and subject of several sections of this document.

 ## Offline Content Sharing {#offline}